alludhanush777-gif/alludhanush777-gif/README.md

 The snake animation above needs a small one-time GitHub Actions setup on your profile repo:

-1. Create a repo named exactly `alludhanush777-gif` (matches your username) if it doesn't already exist — this is the special "profile README" repo.
+1. Create a repo named exactly `AlluDhanush` (matches your username) if it doesn't already exist — this is the special "profile README" repo.
 2. Add a workflow file at `.github/workflows/snake.yml` using the `Platane/snk` action.
 3. Point the workflow to output to an `output` branch, which is what the image URL above reads from.
 4. Push once, let the Action run, and the snake will regenerate automatically on a schedule.